 Designed for current 7th graders to preview 8th grade algebra

-This class is designed for students who have an interest in preparing for the rigors of their 2017-18 Algebra course (either Algebra 1A/1B or Algebra 1).
+This class is designed for students entering 8th grade who have an interest in preparing for the rigors of their 2018-19 Algebra course (either Algebra 1A/1B or Algebra 1).
 This course will address the skills needed for success in Algebra.
-Students will receive an overview of the Algebra curriculum as well as an introduction to some of the key concepts in the 2017-2018 Algebra course.
+Students will receive an overview of the Algebra curriculum as well as an introduction to some of the key concepts in the 2018-2019 Algebra course.
 A diagnostic test will be given to pinpoint areas of need, which will be strengthened with practice at home.

 Keys to Middle School / 4-WEEK ENRICHMENT COURSE

 This course is designed for incoming 6 th graders.
 The primary focus

 is to prepare them for the many challenges that they will encounter as a middle-school student.
 Developing study, social, and life skills are all part of this course.
 In addition, students will learn skills for conflict resolution, which are important elements of the social and emotional needs of all students.
 Creative writing, word processing, and art complement the artistic side that is inherent in all of us, allowing students to explore their multiple intelligences and become successful students.
 Students will also learn to navigate important campus areas, such as lockers, the office, and the library.